aiven/aiven-docs/docs/products/metrics.md

 ---
 title: Aiven for Metrics
-early: true
 ---

-Aiven for Metrics, powered by Thanos, simplifies managing and analyzing large volumes of metrics data for businesses of all sizes.
+Aiven for Metrics, powered by Thanos, simplifies the management and analysis of large volumes of metrics data.
+The service is scalable, reliable, and efficient, suitable for organizations of all sizes.
-It offers a scalable, reliable, and efficient service suitable for businesses of all sizes.
 This service simplifies the management of large-scale metrics systems, allowing organizations to focus on deriving insights from their data.

 ## Key components

-Aiven for Metrics incorporates several core Thanos components:
+Aiven for Metrics includes several core Thanos components:

-- **Thanos Metrics Query**: Allows users to query and visualize metrics from real-time and historical data sources, aggregating data from various sources for a unified view.
+- **Thanos Metrics Query**: Enables users to query and visualize metrics from real-time and historical data sources, aggregating data from various sources for a unified view.
 - **Thanos Metrics Receiver**: Handles metrics ingestion into the system, acting as a receiver for Prometheus remote write requests to enable real-time metrics collection.